bgavrilMS/msal-interactive-netcore/README.md

 endpoint: AAD V2
 ---

-This sample is for MSAL 3.x and previous MSAL versions do not support it.
+This sample is for showing how to use the UI Extensibility with MSAL 3.x.
+Note: Previous MSAL versions do not support UI Extensibility for using the System Browser.

 # .NET Core application signing in users interactively (Windows, Linux, Mac) with Microsoft and calling the Microsoft Graph